rillian/2019-gsoc/2019-gsoc-cdli.md

 ## About the student

 I'm studying the languages and cultures of the ancient Mediterranean at the University of British Columbia.
-I'll have had one term of Akkadian (Huehnergard's grammar through chapter 16) and a year of ancient Greek by the beginning of the Summer of Code project.
+I have had one term of Akkadian (Huehnergard's grammar through chapter 16) and a year of ancient Greek as of the beginning of the Summer of Code project.
 I've also read some Middle Egyptian on my own.

 I'm primarily interested in ancient writing systems and making scholarship more accessible.
-Motivated by the promise of automation to make new kinds of scholarship possible, I want to work with the CDLI as one of the most open ancient script collaborations and as a way to continue improving my knowledge of cuneiform.
+Motivated by the promise of automation to make new kinds of research possible, I want to work with the CDLI as one of the most open ancient script collaborations and as a way to continue improving my knowledge of cuneiform.